-- Do not leave children or adults who would normally require the assistance of others alone in your vehicle.
+- The air conditioner cooling function operates only when the engine is running. - Do not leave children or adults who would normally require the assistance of others alone in your vehicle.
 Pets should also not be left alone.
 They could accidentally injure themselves or others through inadvertent operation of the vehicle.
-Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals. - Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up.
+Also, on hot, sunny days, temperatures in a closed vehicle could quickly become high enough to cause severe or possibly fatal injuries to people or animals.

+Do not use the recirculation mode for long periods as it may cause the interior air to become stale and the windows to fog up.

-Push the ignition switch to the ON position and wait for the READY light to illuminate, then operate the controls to activate the air conditioner.
+Start the engine and operate the controls to activate the air conditioner.